ProjectCleverWeb/Semantic-UI-WordPress/README.md

 **Assets** are typically static files that are commonly used.
-These files are usually images, stylesheets, fonts, and javascript files, and might also include other files that need to be precompiled before they can be used. (such as LESS and SASS/SCSS files)
+These files are usually images, stylesheets, fonts, and javascript files, and might also include other files that need to be pre-compiled before they can be used. (such as LESS and SASS/SCSS files)

 ## Contributing